 As noted in the introduction to this brief, the United States is the largest employer of migrant workers in the world.
 U.S. laws that discriminate against migrant workers in employment affect a tremendous number of OAS nationals, and subject them to significant forms of mistreatment and discrimination.
-Non-nationals in certain immigration categories and certain geographical locations are expressly excluded from the protections of vital labor and employment laws, including workers' compensation protections, the right of legal assistance to redress employment law violations, the protections of the Migrant and Seasonal Agricultural Worker Protection Act and the Unfair Immigration-Related Employment Practices Act.
+Non-nationals in certain immigration categories and certain geographical locations are expressly excluded from the protections of vital labor and employment laws, including workers' compensation protections, the right of legal assistance to redress employment law violations, the protection of the Migrant and Seasonal Agricultural Worker Protection Act and the Unfair Immigration-Related Employment Practices Act.
 Moreover, unauthorized immigrant workers' rights to certain remedies for violation of their fundamental right to organize and to be free from discrimination are hampered by the Hoffman decision.

-Industrial Organizations to the ILO Freedom of Association Committee against the Government of the United States of America for violation of fundamental rights of freedom of association and protection of

-United States of America for violation of fundamental rights of freedom of association and protection of the right to organize and bargain collectively concerning migrant workers in the United States," attached as Appendix E.
+Industrial Organizations to the ILO Freedom of Association Committee against the Government of the United States of America for violation of fundamental rights of freedom of association and protection of the right to organize and bargain collectively concerning migrant workers in the United States," attached as Appendix E.